theFork/RaspberryPI_HTU21DF/README.md

 This driver requires the pigpio library, available at http://abyz.co.uk/rpi/pigpio/index.html

-To install this library please navagate to its folder and sudo python HTU21DF.py install
+To install this library please navigate to its folder and sudo python HTU21DF.py install

 I wanted to use this sensor in a project with a Raspberry Pi but I only found drivers written in C, so I wrote my own.